tictactrip/luminator/README.md

   });
 ```

-You can also use default request config options
+You can also set default request options

 ```js
 import { Luminator } from "@tictactrip/luminator";